 Several properties in the study area have been placed under a CEA restricting groundwater use for potable purposes due to pollutant exceedances above the state's primary drinking water standards.
 The preliminary project limits do not intersect any properties identified within a CEA.
 Nevertheless, due to the potential for groundwater contamination to be present nearby in these areas, precautions will be taken when performing subsurface activities to avoid contaminant migration and prevent contaminant exposure to workers, the public, and the environment.
 The property owner and LSRP of record will be contacted to determine if additional requirements are warranted prior to subsurface operations.
 Also, prolonged pumping should be avoided in these areas to prevent any contaminant plume capture and migration to unaffected properties.
 While the preliminary project limits do not overlap the New Jersey Turnpike Authority Maintenance District 7, contaminated groundwater may be encountered in the western end of the project due to the proximity of a CEA established for the adjacent parcels, both for PAHs and metals (Figure 3.10-1a).
 Other CEAs on adjacent properties have been established for chlorinated VOCs; benzene, toluene, ethylbenzene and xylene; and metals.

-Additionally, an open channel section of the NPL site, Pierson's Creek is approximately 250 feet to the north of the project limits.
+An open channel section of the NPL site, Pierson's Creek is approximately 250 feet to the north of the project limits.
 In this location, however, the Pierson's Creek NPL site comprises the creek itself and it then crosses via culvert under the NB-HCE.
 Pierson's Creek then remains in a culvert for the remainder of its length, crossing south under I-78, turning east north of the New Jersey Turnpike Authority Maintenance District 7 maintenance yard, turning southeast in the maintenance yard, and passing under the northeast portion of the maintenance garage; it leaves the study area at Port Street and continues southeast beneath the NJ Turnpike Mainline roadway, paralleling the east side of the main roadway before terminating at the Port Newark Channel east of Corbin Street.
 Project construction is not expected to impact the cleanup activities associated with the Pierson's Creek site because surface excavation in this area is anticipated to be minimal, as it only involves constructing the lowermost portions of two new ramps.
 The first support piers for these ramps, where drilling shafts will be conducted, is more than 200 feet to the east of the Pierson's Creek culvert.
-Consultation with the EPA and NJDEP will be performed to confirm whether any specific protective measures are necessary and to ensure that project construction does not interfere with ongoing investigation and remediation efforts at this NPL site.
+The EPA, under the authority of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980.
+(CERCLA), as amended, is currently overseeing a remedial investigation/feasibility study of this Site.
+Pierson's Creek is contaminated with a number of hazardous substances, including but not limited to mercury, polychlorinated biphenyls (PCBs), lead, volatile organic compounds (VOCs) and other metals.
+While the project construction is not expected to impact Pierson's Creek because surface excavation in this is anticipated to be minimal, the activities could disturb contaminated sediments, so planning for those activities will include safeguards against adverse impacts to Pierson's Creek.
+Any contaminated conditions of the Pierson's Creek site would not be exacerbated during construction.
+The Authority will continue to coordinate with EPA related to any construction near Pierson's Creek to ensure that project construction does not interfere with ongoing investigation and remediation efforts at this NPL site.